-More recently, I started investigating the application of distributed computing to large neuroscientific datasets and algorithms.
+More recently, I started investigating the potential of decentralisation techniques (Web3, P2P, blockchains, …) for distributed computing and scientific data sharing.

 I’ve studied the distribution of pseudorandom numbers on GPUs during my PhD in High Performance Computing, under the supervision of Prof. David R.C.
 Hill and Dr. Claude Mazel.

 (A full list is available here: https://cv.archives-ouvertes.fr/jopasserat)